gunelmirzoeva/student-course-jdbc-app/README.md

                         Student-Course JDBC App
             📖 Overview
             This project is a simple Java application that demonstrates JDBC concepts using PostgreSQL.
-            Now includes a many-to-many relationship between students and courses.
+            It includes a many-to-many relationship between students and courses.
+            It incorporates clean, layered architecture for better separation of concerns and expandability.

             It currently includes functionality to: